 Wash Dog News

 West Seattle show dogs Samantha and Lilly regularly spend time at The Wash Dog getting ready to strut their stuff in the show ring.
-They've already won ribbons and are looking forward to a great show future.

 Have two, three, or more dogs?
-Bring them to The Wash Dog and bathe them for $20 for the first dog plus only $10 per additional dog!
+Bring them to The Wash Dog and bathe them for $25 for the first dog plus only $5 per additional dog!
 (Same room.)

 "I think dogs are the most amazing creatures; they give unconditional love.
 For me they are the role model for being alive."